espruino/EspruinoDocs/info/Troubleshooting Bangle.js.md

 be done if you use `Save to Flash` to write code in the IDE.

 * Go to https://banglejs.com/apps
-* Click `About -> Install default apps` which will erase everything and return Bangle.js to default (or try installing just `Bootloader` from library)
+* Click `More... -> Install default apps` which will erase everything and return Bangle.js to default (or try installing just `Bootloader` from library)

 ### My Bangle shows `Searching for GPS Time` for a second after a hard reboot.